 What do you tell your hosts?

 I tell them to be a beacon of bright light for guests, help them to enjoy life, let them try new and unique ways to eat.
 The hosts need to create the optimal meal sharing opportunities in order to become that bridge for people to meet each other and share their experiences with their friends and loved ones.

 What’s next for food.social?

-We are confident that after launching Milan, London and next New York City, our global role-out will be organic and new markets will want to be part of the world we are creating. food.social is like a baby, it will need support, love and attention as we hope it will grow and develop into something special.
+We are confident that after launching pilot market in Milan followed by official launch in London, we will be looking to expland to New York City by end of Q4 2019, our global role-out will be organic and new markets will want to be part of the world we are creating. food.social is like a baby, it will need support, love and attention as we hope it will grow and develop into something special.